 ERCOT together with the Supply Analysis Working Group (SAWG) will develop a methodology to account for self-limiting generation site in resource adequacy reports, including the CDR and SARA.

-GINR Process: Adding a battery to an existing PVGR or WGR site and sharing the existing inverter (DC-Coupled) - No Grid Charging
+GINR Process: Adding an ESS to an existing PVGR or WGR site and sharing the existing inverter (DC-Coupled) - No Grid Charging

-The GINR Process for adding a battery to an existing PV/WGR site and sharing the existing inverter (DC-Coupled) without the ability to charge the battery from ERCOT grid is described in Appendix B, Table 1 Generation Interconnection Process for Swim Lanes, under Column C. The average estimated timeline for the GINR process is described under Appendix A, Figure 1 GINR Process Timeline.
+The GINR Process for adding an ESS to an existing PV/WGR site and sharing the existing inverter (DC-Coupled) without the ability to charge the ESS from ERCOT grid is described in Appendix B, Table 1 Generation Interconnection Process for Swim Lanes, under Column C. The average estimated timeline for the GINR process is described under Appendix A, Figure 1 GINR Process Timeline.

-GINR Process- Adding a battery to an existing PV/WGR site and sharing the existing inverter (DC-Coupled)(Column B) – With Grid Charging
+GINR Process- Adding an ESS to an existing PV/WGR site and sharing the existing inverter (DC-Coupled)(Column B) – With Grid Charging

-The GINR Process for adding a battery to an existing PVGR or WGR site and sharing the existing inverter (DC-Coupled) with the ability to charge the battery from ERCOT grid is described in Appendix B, Table 1 Generation Interconnection Process for Swim Lanes under Column B. The average estimated timeline for the GINR process is described under Appendix A, Figure 2 GINR Process Timeline.
+The GINR Process for adding an ESS to an existing PVGR or WGR site and sharing the existing inverter (DC-Coupled) with the ability to charge the ESS from ERCOT grid is described in Appendix B, Table 1 Generation Interconnection Process for Swim Lanes under Column B. The average estimated timeline for the GINR process is described under Appendix A, Figure 2 GINR Process Timeline.

-GINR Process- Adding battery to existing thermal generation site (AC Coupled)
+GINR Process- Adding an ESS to existing thermal generation site (AC Coupled)

-The GINR Process for adding a battery to an existing thermal site (AC Coupled) with the ability to charge the battery from the ERCOT grid is described in Appendix B, Table 1 Generation Interconnection Process for Swim Lanes under Column A. The average estimated timeline for the GINR process is described under Appendix A, Figure 3 GINR Process Timeline.
+The GINR Process for adding an ESS to an existing thermal site (AC Coupled) with the ability to charge the ESS from the ERCOT grid is described in Appendix B, Table 1 Generation Interconnection Process for Swim Lanes under Column A. The average estimated timeline for the GINR process is described under Appendix A, Figure 3 GINR Process Timeline.

-GINR Process- Adding battery to existing PV/WGR site (AC Coupled)
+GINR Process- Adding an ESS to existing PV/WGR site (AC Coupled)

-The GINR Process for adding a battery to an existing thermal site (AC Coupled) with the ability to charge the battery from ERCOT grid is described in Appendix B, Table 1 Generation Interconnection Process for Swim Lanes Column A. The average estimated timeline for the GINR process is described under Appendix A, Figure 3 GINR Process Timeline.
+The GINR Process for adding an ESS to an existing thermal site (AC Coupled) with the ability to charge the ESs from ERCOT grid is described in Appendix B, Table 1 Generation Interconnection Process for Swim Lanes Column A. The average estimated timeline for the GINR process is described under Appendix A, Figure 3 GINR Process Timeline.

 GINR Process - New DC-Coupled Resource